WHO working on recommendations for resuming flights to China

 WHO was working with countries and also hoped for a “realignment” among countries policies regarding evacuations of their nationals from China, she said.

-The virus has remained “quite a stable virus”, she said.
+The virus has remained “quite a stable virus,” she said.

 Chinese authorities had earlier reported a record daily jump in deaths of 64 to 425.